mesonbuild/meson/docs/markdown/Reference-manual.md

-  value of [`declare_dependency`](#declare_dependency) or [`dependency()`](#dependency), etc. Note that this means the fallback dependency may be a not-found dependency, in which case the value of the `required:` kwarg will be obeyed.
+  value of [`declare_dependency`](#declare_dependency) or [`dependency()`](#dependency), etc. Note that this means the fallback dependency may be a not-found dependency, in which case the value of the `required:` kwarg will be obeyed. *Since 0.52.0* if the subproject source has `CMakeLists.txt` file and not `meson.build`, it will be configured using CMake.
 - `language` *(added 0.42.0)* defines what language-specific dependency to find if it's available for multiple languages.
 - `method` defines the way the dependency is detected, the default is